D. Regulations Specific To Residence Living

 b.
 At all times, however, respect of others’ needs for quiet to sleep and study is expected, also known as Courtesy Hours.
 Instruments or amplification devices producing excessive volume, including, but not limited to subwoofers, are prohibited in the residence halls.

-5. Other Resident Policies: Other residence hall policies (including those noted in the Resident Student Handbook), as defined by the Director of Housing and Residential Life or her/his designee.
-These policies shall be properly communicated to the College community in a timely manner.
+5. Other Resident Policies: Other residence hall policies and cleaning standards (including those noted in the Resident Student Handbook), as defined by the Director of Housing and Residential Life or her/his designee.
+These policies will be properly communicated to the College community in a timely manner.

 6. Pets: Pets are not allowed in residence areas, with the exception of fish, which are kept in tanks that are 10 gallons or less and do not require filters, heaters or lights.